-regions of Colombia: Bogotá, Caribe, Central, Oriental, Pacifica, and Sur-Oriental.
-(The Amazonian region was not included in the CATI sample as noted previously.)
+• PSUs: PSUs for the CATI interviewing were the six major regions of Colombia: Bogotá, Caribe, Central, Oriental, Pacifica and Sur-Oriental.
 These PSUs were selected with certainty due to their importance as commercial centers.
-All urban and rural areas within these regions were eligible for the CATI sample excluding those urban centers selected for CAPI interviewing (with the exception of Bogotá, as noted above).
+All urban and rural areas within these regions were eligible for the CATI sample excluding those urban centers selected for the CAPI interviewing.
+The one exception is Bogotá which, due to its size and commercial importance, was included in both the

-Individual businesses: Individual businesses
+CAPI and CATI sample as noted above.

-were selected at random from the CATI sample frame (the CCB list).26 Enumerators were randomly assigned businesses from the sample list (i.e. enumerators were not required to select businesses).
+- SSUs: No SSUs were assigned for the CATI sample as the sample list had national coverage across the six regions.
+However, with the exception of Bogotá, the urban centers assigned for the CAPI interviewing were excluded from the CATI sample frame. - Individual businesses: Individual businesses were selected using a simple random sample from the sample list.
+Using the list of businesses in the national register of businesses, enumerators were randomly assigned businesses from the sample list (i.e., enumerators were not required to select businesses).
 Once a business was identified, enumerators proceeded to administer the screening and gain consent for the interview.
 If the respondent agreed, the enumerator administered the screening questions and, if qualified, conducted the survey.
-If a business was not available by phone, or the respondent requested that the interview be rescheduled. enumerators made three attempts to recontact the business.
+If a business was not available by phone, or the respondent requested that the interview be rescheduled, enumerators made three attempts to recontact the business.
 If the enumerator was unable to reach the business after these three attempts, then that business was marked as a refusal.
 Survey participation was completely optional, dependent on explicit respondent consent, and non-compensated.
 Enumerators administered the screening and survey using a pre-programmed telephone interviewing script, ensuring consistency in the questionnaire administration.

-A total of 396 interviews were conducted via CATI.
+A total of 396 interviews were conducted via CATI